Leonardo0912/Leonardo/_posts/2020-05-20-write-a-post.md

 ---
-title: Do you like, too?
+title: Do you like, cocktail?
 layout: post
 image: /assets/img/Cocktail.jpg